jupihes/presentation/presentation.rst

 - Internal processes digitalization.

 - Digital strategy to cover all aspects of the business

-   - achieve a superior efficiency and cost advantage to compete with leaner and more agile competitors.
+- Achieve a superior efficiency and cost advantage to compete with leaner and more agile competitors.

    1.1 *Are we digital now?*